 - Back-up documentation including the invoice detailing the specific reason for the deduction.

-- Detailed backup documentation for the post-audit deduction is required for each individual deduction.
+- Detailed backup documentation is required for each individual deduction.

 - Listing of all products received by SKU, including not only shortages but also overages.

-- All backup documentation supporting the deduction to allow a full investigation.
+- All backup documentation in order to allow a full investigation of the claim.

 - A specific point of contact must be provided if we need to communicate with the post-auditor.

-Post-Audit Deductions that will not be considered or accepted
+5. Post-Audit Deductions that will not be considered or accepted include

 - Claims not meeting the policies described above